greenelab/deep-review/sections/07_conclusions.md

 We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen Eraslan, Michael M. Hoffman, Mikael Huss, Bharath Ramsundar and Xun Zhu for their discussion of the manuscript and reviewed papers on GitHub.
-We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub.
+We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub as well as GitHub users aaronsheldon, swamidass, and traversc who contributed text but did not formally approve the manuscript.
-`TODO: add any other acknowledgement categories`